georgeliu96/left-punch-right-kick/README.md

 * [Stick Fight: Shadow Warrior gameplay](https://www.youtube.com/watch?v=WkuO8iqzXIA "Stick Fight: Shadow Warrior")

 Enemies spawn from the left and right side and the player will have to hit arrow keys when they are close enough in order to kill them.
-Upon missing an enemy, player will either die or lose health.
+Upon missing an enemy, player will either die in the enemy is within range and is in an attack animation frame.

 ## MVPs